danxf/danxf.github.io/docs/about.markdown

 permalink: /about/
 ---

-I'm a Software Engineer interested in distributed systems.
+I used to work on systems that need to process high throughput data in a small company.
+Now I work for Google and I mainly create application infrastructure for mobile clients.

-Previously, I worked on topic modelling, if you need to model high volume data with limited resources [check out my paper](http://proceedings.mlr.press/v119/fisher20a.html).
+Before that I worked on topic modelling, if you need to model high volume data with limited resources [check out my paper](http://proceedings.mlr.press/v119/fisher20a.html).

 Writing about things I find out.